ucdavis/endowmentreport/docs/home.md

 ----
 Over the next week or two we will offer office hours to help out with any questions you might have.
 Please stay tuned for more info!

 Please use the sidebar on the left to navigate through the site.
-Should you have any questions, please reach out to [Sergio Losada](mailto:slosada@ucdavis.edu)
+Should you have any questions, please reach out to [Daniella Hanson](mailto:dahanson@ucdavis.edu)